yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/worksheet-range.md

 ---
-title: "Worksheet: Range"
+title: "workbookWorksheet: range"
-description: "Gets the range object specified by the address or name."
+description: "Gets the workbookRange object specified by the address or name."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Worksheet: Range
+# workbookWorksheet: range

 Namespace: microsoft.graph

-Gets the range object specified by the address or name.
+Gets the workbookRange object specified by the address or name.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).